GraphSAINT/GraphSAINT/README.md

 As for the GCN architecture:

 * Higher order graph convolutional layers are supported.
 Just specify the order in the configuration file (see `./train_config/README.md`, and also `./train_config/explore/reddit2_rw.yml` for an example order two GCN reaching 0.967 F1-micro).
 * Jumping Knowledge GCN (JK-Net) is supported.
 The JK-Net in the [original paper](https://arxiv.org/abs/1806.03536) adopts the neighbor sampling strategy of GraphSAGE, where neighbor explosion in deeper layers is **not** resolved.
 Here in this codebase, we demonstrate that graph sampling based minibatch of GraphSAINT can be applied to JK-Net architecture to improve training scalability w.r.t.
 GCN depth.
 Check out `./train_config/explore/reddit4_jk_rw.yml` for a 4-layer JK-Net achieving **0.968** F1-Micro on Reddit.
-The training time (under random walk sampler) is under 40 seconds!
+The training time (using random walk sampler) is under 40 seconds!

 ## Dependencies